The Little Black Fish – Mahi siah e koochooloo – Samad Behrangi – Page 2

 Since I have already spoken a lot, I am not going to talk about the author of the little black fish in this session.
 Hopefully, I will do this next week.

 Sorry again and wish you a ‘great and meaningful revolution’!

 Please right-click on the link below and choose ‘Save Target As’ to download the lesson.

-Please listen to the lesson a few times and then go to the Useful Drills page for the new words.
+Please watch the clip a couple times, and then go to the Useful Drills page for the new words.

 See you next week,

 The Little Black Fish Page 2 – Lesson 146: